ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ## Edit new or existing content items

 Each content item is based on a [content type](create_edit_content_types.md).
-The content type defines what Fields you have to fill in when creating a new item.
+The content type defines what fields you have to fill in when creating a new item.
 It may also determine the layout or style in which this item is displayed.

 Fields marked with an asterisk (\*) are required.
 You can't save the content item without filling them in.

-Some Fields, such as *Relation* Fields (which link two content items) or *Image* Fields require you to select a different content item to link to.
+Some fields, such as *Relation* field (which links two content items) or *Image* field, require you to select a different content item to link to.
-A *Location* Field is a point on the map.
+A *Location* field is a point on the map.
 You can type the place name, enter its coordinates, or select it on the map.

 <a name="relation_field"></a>

 !!! note

-    When you create or edit a content item that contains an *Image* or an *Image asset* Field, you can perform basic image editing functions by using an [Image Editor](../image_management/edit_images.md).
+    When you create or edit a content item that contains an *Image* or an *Image asset* field, you can perform basic image editing functions by using an [Image Editor](../image_management/edit_images.md).

-### Edit Rich Text Fields
+### Edit Rich Text fields

-Rich Text Fields are filled in using a special Online Editor.
-Its options appear when you click the Field box.
+Rich Text fields are filled in using a special Online Editor.
+Its options appear when you click the field box.

 ![Online Editor menu](img/online_editor_menu.png "Online Editor menu")

-You can chooose from available options to edit and customize Rich Text Field, for example, move up or down its elements, select heading style, add text elements, like superscript, block quote, or anchor.
+You can chooose from available options to edit and customize Rich Text field, for example, move up or down its elements, select heading style, add text elements, like superscript, block quote, or anchor.

-You can also add new elements to the Field.
+You can also add new elements to the field.
 To do it, choose one of the available elements:

 - Unordered list
 - Ordered list